Dickey Fuller Test of Stationarity

 Solution: manipulating the equations

-To overcome these problems, Dickey and Fuller modified the equation as follows:
+To overcome these problems, Dickey and Fuller further modified the equation as follows:

 Deriving the Dickey Fuller test equation